squash (i usually use chayote bc that’s what we have)

 enjoy :)

-ofc cooking times will vary depending on the pot you’re using, how much
+cooking times will obviously vary depending on how much you're making and

 ++ a word of advice for my fellow depressed bitches